6-week Pregnancy Scan

 Congratulations on your pregnancy and welcome to the world of pregnancy ultrasounds.

-Reasons for a 6 Week Ultrasound scan
+Reasons for the 6 Week Ultrasound scan

 6-week ultrasound scans are not routinely offered by the NHS.
 You might want to have a private 6 weeks ultrasound scan if you suspect that your pregnancy is not progressing well or if you would like a definite pregnancy dating confirmation.

-Reasons for a 6 Week Ultrasound Scan
+Most common reasons for a 6 Week Ultrasound Scan

 - Previous miscarriage.